-Head to Gore for a chance to experience the best of the old and the new when it comes to Kiwi hospitality and culture.
-A fully restored art deco theatre, an internationally acclaimed art gallery and a moonshine museum give this town a personality and energy all its own.
-Annual events like the New Zealand Country Music Awards, New Zealand Ballet and the NZ International Film Festival all add to Gore’s vibrancy.
+Head to the South Island's Gore for a chance to experience the best of Kiwi hospitality and interesting culture.
+A fully restored art deco theatre, an internationally acclaimed art gallery, and a moonshine museum give this town a personality and energy all its own.
+Annual events like the New Zealand Country Music Awards, New Zealand Ballet, and the NZ International Film Festival all add to Gore’s vibrancy.

 Gore also happens to be the Brown Trout Capital of the World.
 These famous fish can sometimes be seen in the Mataura River which runs through town and offers plenty of riverside strolls and grassy knolls to explore.

 14 Hokonui Drive, Gore